Dr. Peter C. Bouteneff, Director of the Master of Arts Program

 Each candidate for the M.A. degree is required to prepare and submit a thesis project—of 30–50 pages in length—under the supervision of a member of the seminary faculty.
 Normally written in the form of an extended essay, the thesis must show the student’s ability to understand and express issues related to Orthodox theology, history, and/or contemporary witness.

 Academic Honors.
+Academic honors are reserved for students who complete all academic requirements at a high level and submit an honors thesis.
 Upon recommendation of the Faculty Council and approval by the Board of Trustees, the following citations may be given at graduation:

 - For a cumulative grade point average of at least 3.90, summa cum laude;